-- (1) The Company understands that Goldman Sachs Asset Management, L.P. ("GSAM") acts as the investment manager for clients of GSAM that are the beneficial owners of these shares, being Goldman Sachs BDC, Inc., Lone Pine Luxembourg A Sarl and Goldman Sachs Long Short Credit Strategies Fund, and as such exercises control or direction over the shares. - (2) The Company understands that GSAM and Goldman Sachs & Co. ("GS&Co") are both wholly-owned subsidiaries of Goldman Sachs Group, Inc.
+(1) The Company understands that Goldman Sachs Asset Management, L.P. acts as the investment manager for clients of GSAM that are the beneficial owners of these shares, being Goldman Sachs BDC, Inc., Lone Pine Luxembourg A Sarl and Goldman Sachs Long Short Credit Strategies Fund, and as such exercises control or direction over the shares.